 Unsurprisingly the most common place that people lose their belongings on a ski holiday is the slopes- so what can you do to prevent this?

-When you come in to the warm from the chilly outdoors you’ll have lots of layers to remove, so once you’ve taken all these off and put them down somewhere it can be very easy to forget things when you’re ready to leave again.
+When you back come in to the warm from the chilly outdoors you’ll have lots of layers to remove, so once you’ve taken all these off and put them down somewhere it can be very easy to forget things when you’re ready to leave again.

-If you know you’re not going to be skiing a set route then leave your valuables at home, as it’s virtually impossible to retrace your steps exactly.
+If you know you’re not going to be skiing on a set route then leave your valuables at home, as it’s virtually impossible to retrace your steps exactly.